Support #7454

 Yeah, this the result of the reparenting working as intended.
 That's where it's supposed to end up so that it scrolls along, but it appears that indeed not everyone agrees on what should happen there.

-Updated by Marco Kinski over 3 years ago
+Updated by Marco Kinski almost 4 years ago

 A invisible "popup" because its placed inside a scrolling container.
 I don't know a scenario where this is intended.